angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 As with any Legacy deck the focus should always be on the reserved list staples. dual lands are the first port of call with Underground Seas being the key part.
 You should look to pick up at least 2 Underground Seas if not 3 if you can.
 Once you have Seas then the Lion's Eye Diamond(s) is the next priority.
-For Meandeck you just need one but for the more all-in combo builds you will want 4\.
+For Doomsday you just need one but for the more all-in combo builds you will want 4\.
 After that I think you should look to pick up the splash dual lands (if applicable) prioritising the {U} based ones over any {B} based ones.
 Once you have your